 A fast-casual mediterranean place serving favorites like chicken or beef shawarma, falafel and hummus.
 Also try an innovative pita-crust pizza.
 Wash it all down with fresh-squeezed juice.
 Open late, it caters to the University of Denver crowd.

 Go straight for the empanadas.
 The 15-plus flavors range from the beef classico to vegan veggie to tango.
 Buy them in singles or share a dozen, but save room for the alfajores.
 New expanded menu includes tartas, breakfast medialunas, and espresso.
 Also try the DTC location.

-Dark wood and exposed brick give this wine-and-dine bistro a charming feel.
-Patrons are beguiled by worldly wine selections, artisanal cheese and antipasto plates.
-Try the warm brie and roasted garlic.
+Dark wood and exposed brick give this wine bistro a charming feel.
+Patrons can enjoy artisanal cheeses and antipasto plates like the warm Brie and roasted garlic.